almostearthling/when-command-docs/install.rst

    full path, that is as ``/opt/when-command/when-command``.
 The package file name has the form: ``when-command-opt-VERSIONSPEC.deb``.

-To install a downloaded package, the command
+To install a downloaded package, run

 ::